bdkiran/datarise/src/pages/markdown-pages/definitions/microservices.md

 ---
 ## What are Microservices?

-Microservices refers to an architectural and organizational technique that structures an application as a collection of services.
+Microservices refer to an architectural and organizational technique that structures an application as a collection of services.
 These services are owned by small independent groups, and talk to one another via nicely-described APIs.

-Microservice design patterns have become increasingly popular in recent years.
-The design pattern is based on the philosophy of dividing substantial software obligations into smaller, independent and loosely coupled programs (services).
+The microservice design patterns have become increasingly popular in recent years.
+The design pattern is based on the philosophy of dividing substantial software obligations into smaller, independent and loosely coupled programs(services).
 When implemented correctly, a system will have dynamic and agile qualities.
-Each services API are in control of execution providing useful abstractions as responsibilities are defined.
+Each service API provides useful abstractions so that other services interacting with it do not have to worry about implantation details.

 ## Advantages of Microservices

-The advantages of microservices appear convincing enough to a few technology giants.
-This includes() consisting of cloud computing (Amazon, Netflix, Azure, Google cloud platform, and eBay) to adopt the technique.
-With the advent of cloud computing, people have greater access to machines or compute instances.
-This environment makes microservices architecture appealing.
+The advantages of microservices appear convincing to a few technology giants.
+This includes Amazon, Netflix and Uber just to name a few.
+With the advent of cloud computing(such as AWS, Azure, GCP), people have greater access to machines or compute instances.
+This paired with containerization software such as Docker and Kubernetes makes microservices accessible even to startups.
 Compared to other monolithic layout systems, microservices provide:

 * Improved fault isolation: larger applications will not be commonly laid low with unmarried-module failure.